drshahizan/SECP3843/submission/myzanazifah/question4/question4.md

       ```

      <div><img src="https://github.com/drshahizan/SECP3843/blob/main/submission/myzanazifah/question4/files/images/q4(5).png" />
    - Then, import all the necessary libraries to do K-Means Clustering algorithm.
-As I want to yellowbrick library.
-I need to install the library first.
+As I want to use the yellowbrick library, I need to install the library first.
      ```
       ! pip install yellowbrick